-As per the report from Reuters, the California-based automotive and energy company, Tesla Inc made the announcement that it will begin taking orders for the lower-priced flagship of Model 3 car in China as a strategic move to boost China sales through trade traffic between Washington and Beijing.
+According to a Reuters report, the California-based automotive and energy company Tesla Inc announced that it would begin taking orders for the lower-priced flagship of Model 3 car in China as a strategic move to boost China sales through trade traffic between Washington and Beijing.

-The statement also detailed the fact that Chinese customers can also place orders for a long range, rear-wheel-drive Model 3 variant of the starting price of 433,000 yuan ($64,300.56), which is lower than the former starting price for a Model 3 in China which was 499,000 yuan for an all-wheel-drive long range version.
+The statement also detailed the fact that Chinese customers can also place orders for a long-range, rear-wheel-drive Model 3 variant at the starting price of 433,000 yuan ($64,300.56), which is lower than the former starting price for a Model 3 in China, which was 499,000 yuan for an all-wheel-drive long-range version.
 The cut down in the starting price is another positive strategy aimed at expanding the customer base.

-Back in October, Tesla was recorded stating that the tariff rise on imports of U.S. autos to 40% in July by Beijing had struck a blow to its sales in China.
+Back in October, Tesla was recorded stating that Beijing’s tariff rise on imports of U.S. autos to 40% in July had struck a blow to its sales in China.
 Following up on the scenario, China has since then temporarily cut down on the additional 25% tariff, lowering it to15%.

 By stepping up its venture of car sales in China, the sales volume accrued to the giant company via its automotive industry is expected to increase by leaps and bounds in the long run.